 There is no textbook for the course, but outside readings from newspaper and magazine stories are sometimes used as a springboard from which to address issues.
-Recent readings have included "This is me, this is who I am," the story of a transgender boy's transition from a Boston Globe article (February 2014), and a series of articles from the Globe (March 2010-August 2010) describing a senior student's efforts to bring her same-sex partner to her Mississippi high-school prom.
+Past readings have included "This is me, this is who I am," the story of a transgender boy's transition from a Boston Globe article, and a series of articles from the Globe describing a senior student's efforts to bring her same-sex partner to her Mississippi high-school prom.

-Growth Education meets one day per week during the spring term, and is taught by a team of one male and two female teachers along with the school nurse.
+Growth Education meets one day per week during the spring term, and is taught by a team of male and female teachers.